SpadaSpettro/W3-AIGC-for-SEO-and-Marketing/README.md

-###### W3 - Creazione contenuti per SEO \& Marketing
+###### W3 - Content Creation for SEO \& Marketing

-Un flusso di lavoro che automaticamente e giornalmente genera contenuti marketing di diversi tipi sulla base di determinati argomenti presenti su un Google Sheet e li pubblica su Notion, gestendo eventuali errori tramite avviso su Slack.
+A workflow that automatically generates various types of marketing content daily based on specific topics in a Google Sheet and publishes them to Notion, managing any errors with alerts in Slack.

-###### Come utilizzare il progetto:
+###### How to use the project:

-**Il progetto è stato realizzato in n8n.**
+**The project was created in n8n.**

-* Per visualizzare e utilizzare i flussi di lavoro sarà sufficiente scaricare i file .json e importarli in un worflow nella propria istanza di n8n.
+* To view and use the workflows, simply download the .json files and import them into the workflows in your n8n instance.
-* In alternativa è possibile copiare il codice dai file .json e incollarlo in un proprio file .json da importare nella propria istanza di n8n.
+* Alternatively, you can copy the code from the .json files and paste it into your own .json files to import into your n8n instance.